 Conclusion: Sure, you may be bursting with ideas.
 But remember, developing the most robust approach will always work better than creating a Frankenstein mix of multiple directions.
 That way, you’ll be successfully conveying the meaning you’re being paid to represent visually.

 3: Poor Colour Choices

-A secondary point to make here in regards to bad colour combinations lies in the ‘meaning’ of colour psychology in logos.
-If one client runs an eco-friendly, organic farm, and another runs a school for ballet – which would you assign green to?
-And which, pink?
-It seems like an obvious point to make, but think about what the colour means from a conceptual background before assigning to the messages you are trying to portray.
+It seems like an obvious point to make, but think about what the colour means from a conceptual background before assigning it the messages you are trying to convey.

-Start in black and white, only adding limited colours that both complement and make sense if required for the design.
+Conclusion: Start in black and white, only adding limited colours that complement and make sense if required for the design.

 4: Typographic Issues